 This sample have a big "thud " on low frequency and a good snap.
 When you layer with another acoustic snare , it can help to the sound. you are looking for.
 Try it !

-BOTTOM Knob is a multisample created with a Speaker over a real snare and we capture just the bottom snare wire with a technique use in Disco 70's era ( Thanks Mr Tarsia ! )
+BOTTOM Knob is a multisample created with a Speaker over a real snare and it capture just the bottom snare wire with a technique used in Disco 70's era ( Thanks Mr Tarsia ! )

 The goal is to capture JUST the wire sound.
 Crisp and Clear